Juliafrances28/PasswordGenerator/README.md

      * [License](#License)

   ## Description
   You know that moment when you need a password for yet another site?
 You know they should all be different passwords, but you just can't think of one.
-Introducing the Password Generator just answer a series of short questions and the system will generate a password for you.
+Introducing the Password Generator... just answer a series of short questions and the system will generate a password for you.

   ## license
   MIT ![badge](https://img.shields.io/badge/License-MIT-yellow